-Investment Return 4.75% until July 1 1, 2027 and 4% thereafter.
+Investment Return 4.75% until July 1, 2027 and 4% thereafter.

 Settlement-Based Discount Rate 4.0%.
-4.0%.

 Inflation Rate 2.0%.

-Mortality without collar or to the 2006 base the Society of Ac 2014 Mortality T Mortality rates are based on RP-2014 Employees and Healthy Annuitants tables for males and females without collar or amount adjustments, using RP-2014 rates published in the final RP-2014 report adjusted to the 2006 base year by factoring out the projection under Scale MP-2014 as described in Section 8.3 of the Society of Actuaries' Retirement Plans Experience Committee ("RPEC") Response to Comments on RP-2014 Mortality Tables Exposure Draft, with generational mortality improvements using the most recent scale published by the Society of Actuaries' RPEC (Scale MP-2017 as of July 1, 2017).
+Mortality were based on 97 percent of the white collar rates for females an RP-2014 Mortality Table, projected generationally with d total dataset rates for males.

-Termination: Table 7 from the Actuary's Pension Handbook.
-Sa ample rates are as follows:
+Termination: Table 7 from the e Actuary's Pension Handbook.
+S ample rates are as follows:

 Age Percentage of Participants Expected to Terminate in One Year

 25 9.67%

 30 9.30

 35 8.71

 40 7.75

 45 6.35

 50 4.23

 55 1.55

 60 0.15

 Retirement year prior to the 100% on the expected retirement date as provided by SDDOL for each active employee and 2.5% in each year prior to the expected retirement date.
 The expected retirement ages range from age 65 to age 70, with an average expected retirement age of 67.

-Salary Scale 3.5% per annum
+Salary Scale 3.5% per annum 1.

 Disability None.

-Expenses None - investme None - investment return assumption is net of expenses.
+Expenses None - investm None - investment return assumption is net of expenses.

-Spouse Death Benefits Males are assum Males are assumed to be three years older than their female spouses.
+Spouse Death Benefits Males are assur Males are assumed to be three years older than their female spouses.

-Dependent Death Benefits and 1 year after All participants w Dependent status for those children currently receiving benefits is assumed to cease at the later of age 22 and 1 year after the valuation date.
+Dependent Death Benefits Dependent status for those children currently receiving benefits is assumed to cease at the later of age 22 and 1 year after the valuation date.
 Ten percent of participants are assumed to have dependent children.
 All participants with dependent children are assumed to be survived by a spouse.
 Dependent status period for children is assumed to be three years from date of participant death.